-This chapter begins with tables listing, by year, the projects and programs funded in FFYs 2018-22.
+The following tables list, by year, the projects and programs funded in FFYs 2018-22.

-Following the tables, detail pages on each project and program funded in the TIP's Highway Program are presented.
-Projects and programs funded under the Highway Program are listed by municipality.
+A description of each project and program funded in the TIP's Highway Program is presented, and programs funded under the Highway Program are listed by municipality.